One Pan Salmon Paella

 - While the paella cooks, sprinkle the remaining smoked paprika over the salmon and add salt and pepper to taste.

 - After 20 minutes, carefully remove the foil.
-Spread the salmon and shellfish over the rice.
-Pour an additional 1/4 cup of water over the rice, recover the pan, and cook for an additional 12 – 15 minutes until salmon is cooked through and flakes with a fork.
+Spread the salmon over the rice.
+Pour an additional 1/4 cup of water over the rice, re-cover the pan, and cook for 5 minutes; then add the shellfish, cover, and cook for an additional 7 to 8 minutes until the salmon is cooked through and flakes with a fork.
 Garnish with chopped parsley and enjoy hot.

 A Bunsen Burner Bakery Original Protocol